bmershon/image-sources/README.md

 python -m SimpleHTTPServer 8000
 ```

+*Tested in Chrome Version 48.0.2564.116 (64-bit).* This code uses some ES2015 standards like the `let` statement.

 ===

 This assignment was completed as part of 3D Digital Geometry (CS/Math 290), taken at Duke University during Spring 2016.
 The course was instructed by [Chris Tralie](http://www.ctralie.com/).